Feller-AG/wiser-tutorial/doc/api_loads.md

 ## GET /api/loads/state

-Get all loads (lights & blinds) state of your installation.
+Get all loads (lights & blinds) state of your wiser-installation.

 **Request header:**